jwikman/DirectionsWebinar2025/.github/instructions/translate-xlf.instructions.md

 IMPORTANT: Do not stop or ask for permission to continue due to large workload.
 Your job is to make continuous progress through all batches until completion or session timeout.

+CRITICAL: NEVER stop to ask questions about time, tokens, or whether to continue.
+These are NOT valid reasons to interrupt translation work.
+Work continuously until you hit a STOPPING CONDITION.

 Example flow: Save batch 2 → immediately fetch batch 3 → translate → save batch 3 → immediately fetch batch 4 → translate → save batch 4 → continue until done or timeout.

 STOPPING CONDITIONS - You may ONLY stop when: